JnRouvignac/AutoRefactor/README.md

 # AutoRefactor

+> **AutoRefactor is no longer planned to be released, it is planned to be [merged in Eclipse](https://bugs.eclipse.org/bugs/show_bug.cgi?id=551614).
+So update your Eclipse or install the development version of AutoRefactor.**

 The AutoRefactor project delivers free software that automatically refactor code bases.

 The aim is to fix language/API usage in order to deliver smaller, more maintainable and more expressive code bases.